 Find the natural waistline.
 It should be a couple inches above your belly button, just below your last rib.

 Standing with your feet together, measure the widest part of your hips.

 Run a tape measure full circle from a point on the shoulder midway between the neck and the shoulder, over the fullest part of the bust, down between your legs and back up to the starting point.
-Hint: start with the measuring tape going over the back and through the legs. (only needed when ordering a one piece)
+Hint: start with the measuring tape going over the back and through the legs (only required when ordering a one piece).